RT-Thread/rtthread-manual-doc/device/hwtimer/hwtimer.md

 rt_device_close(hw_dev);
 ```

-!!! note "NOTE"
-    Timing errors may occur.
+>Timing errors may occur.
 Assume that the counter has a maximum value of 0xFFFF, a counting frequency of 1Mhz, and a timing time of 1 second and 1 microsecond.
 Since the timer can only count up to 65535us at a time, the timing requirement for 1000001us can be completed 20 times at 50000us, and the calculation error will be 1us.

 ## Hardware Timer Device Usage Example